jackmorrison12/site_backend/README.md

     npm run develop
     ```

+1.  **Fill in the `.env.development.example` file, renaming it to `.env.development`**

+    This file contains any environment variables which will be specific to your own APIs

 1.  **Open the source code and start editing!**

     If you're running my site locally, then the API calls from the local Gatsby site will hit this instead of the server, so any changes can be seen in real time!